SchistoDan/bold-data-fun/scripts/project-search/README.md

 8. `UK_rep`: Count of UK representative records in this family

 **Sorting:** Results sorted by taxonomic hierarchy (Phylum → Class → Order → Family)

+**Notes:**
+- Only includes families with at least one flagged record (at least one criterion count > 0)
+- Provides a high-level taxonomic overview of priority specimens

 ### 3. Log File (`project_search_log.txt`)
 **Format:** Plain text